alouanemed/EvGuide/README.md

 EvGuide
 =======

-An Android app for events management,one of my first Android project !
+An Android app for events management .

 ![EvGuide by AlouaneMed ](ev.png)